Want to know where to submit short stories for money?

 If you need to make money from writing fast, have you considered freelance writing for blogs?

-Sites like Textbroker are also paying writers to create blog and other online content.
+Sites like Textbroker are also paying writers to create blogs and other online content.

 While you're working to sell your short stories for money, why not start earning on the side!